spoonsso/dannce/README.md

 `pip install -e .`

 Then you should be ready to try the quickstart demo! \
 These installation steps were tested with Anaconda releases 4.7.12 and 2020.02, although we expect it to work for most conda installations.
+After installing Anaconda, and presuming there are no issues with GPU drivers, the installation should take less than 5 minutes.

 A note on the PyTorch requirment.
 PyTorch is not required, but 3D volume generation is significantly faster when using PyTorch than with TensorFlow or NumPy.
 To use TensorFlow only, without having to install the PyTorch package, simply toggle the `predict_mode` field in the DANNCE configuration files to `tf`.
 To use NumPy volume generation (slowest), change `predict_mode` to `None`.